2i2c-org/incident-reports/reports/2025-08-12-leap-outage.md

 ## Follow-up timeline (times in BST)

 ### 8:16 PM
-Sarika de Bruyn reports that some userse are having trouble with logging in, or are experiencing kernel disconnections.
+Sarika de Bruyn reports that some users are having trouble with logging in, or are experiencing kernel disconnections.

 ### 8:20 PM
 Primary engineer acknowledges report.